Created: March 1995

 If I were buying today and my budget was short and I was limited in space, I'd watch eBay and the Robland X-31 forums like a hawk and buy another X-31 or hopefully get lucky and get the Robland separates like mine that together make up an X-31.

-I now own a new set of the larger 7.5hp Felder three phase separates with digital phase converter.
-Mine has the 16" wide joiner planer so can really handle the rough cut lumber I buy because it is so much less expensive.
+I now own a new set of the larger 7.5hp Felder three-phase separates with digital phase converter.
+Mine has the 16" wide joiner planer so can really handle the rough-cut lumber I buy because it is so much less expensive.
 I went with mine after a number of my friends bought these and reported Felder has fixed the early problems mine had.
-Mine has a the large sliding table and a very heavy duty power feeder.
+Mine has the large sliding table and a very heavy-duty power feeder.
 This Felder is a much more precise machine than my Robland, but is not quite as forgiving or easy to use.
-I appreciate really fine, well made tools and Felder makes one of the best for home shop use.
+I appreciate really fine, well-made tools and Felder makes one of the best for home shop use.
 If I were going with a commercial shop and dependent on this for my living, I would go back to the commercial Delta or Powermatic professional 3-phase tools.

 I was talking with one of my pretty successful friends about his new wood shop and tools.
 It seems we both had a very similar evolution in the growth of our woodworking and compliment of tools.
 Well, he has outdone me by buying himself top of the line Felder separates with all the goodies.
 They are absolutely wonderful with electronic accuracy to the nearest ten-thousandth of an inch.
 He is also a retired machinist/engineer so added his own even more incredibly electronic measurement sensors.
 Regardless, our discussion came around to what we have really built, and strangely both of us came to the same realization.
 Just about the time we gave up our ShopSmith systems, we became more tool collectors than woodworkers.
 That of course led to a trip down memory lane figuring who had been working with the ShopSmith the longest.
 It seems I "won" that one and he said I should share on the Internet.
 Well here goes.